 - looking for things in the glove box, and

 - eating while driving are other distractors for teens, just as they are for adults.
 Another teen in the car with a teen driver increases a teen driver’s crash risk by 44%.
 Your teen doesn’t have to be the driver to be in danger.
-Be sure if your teen is in the car it is clear Where they are going, How they are going and Who is driving including night driving and length of the trip.
+Be sure if your teen is in the car, it is clear where they are going, how they are going, and who is driving, including night driving and the length of the trip.

 Even in this age of awareness, many people still do not wear their safety belts–it’s the law.
-Teens are part of the population leas likely to wear their seatbelts even though they are the population most likely to need it!.
+Teens are part of the population least likely to wear their seatbelts even though they are the population most likely to need them!
 Impress upon your teen the importance of using a seat belt so that it becomes second nature.

-Dusk, dawn and night are times of the day that are the hardest for visibility.
+Dusk, dawn, and night are times of the day that are the hardest for visibility.
 At night, even familiar surroundings may look different under street lights or car headlights.
 Crash rates increase for everyone at night, not just teens.
 Night driving increases risks for teens.
-Mile for mile, 16 and 17 year old drivers are about three times as likely to be involved in a fatal car crash at night verses day.
+Mile for mile, 16 and 17-year-old drivers are about three times as likely to be involved in a fatal car crash at night versus day.
 Research shows that approximately 16 percent of teen driving fatalities (ages 15-19) occur between 9 p.m. and Midnight.
 Fatigue can become a factor as well.

-The number motor vehicle fatalities of teens is alarmingly high and at The Cagle Law Firm we applaud initiatives focused at reducing and/or eliminating teen fatalities.
+The number of motor vehicle fatalities of teens is alarmingly high, and at The Cagle Law Firm, we applaud initiatives focused on reducing and/or eliminating teen fatalities.
 The fatality of a young person or their serious injury is shocking and disturbing for all of us.
 When we see the promise of a young person ended by a fatal or serious car accident, we all lose.

 If you have been involved in a motor vehicle accident, you should consult an attorney as soon as possible.
 Just as no two people are alike, car crashes can be unique.
 If you or someone in your family has been injured in a motor vehicle accident, you should at least consult with an experienced personal injury attorney in Missouri before talking with insurance companies, so you are prepared.